 You might think Caracalla would be a respected leader in the Roman Empire.

-But as is the case most times government holds out a hand, the reason is not generosity but political calculation.
+But as is usually the case when the government holds out a hand, the reason for Caracalla’s action was not generosity but political calculation.

 However, Caracalla got his faction of Rome’s infamous Praetorian Guard to murder his brother Geta in his mother’s arms, then expelled anyone remotely loyal to said brother.
 He removed his brother’s image from all coinage, statues, and other public artwork, leaving a gaping empty space next to his own likeness from images that once featured both brothers.